 The PECI interface is a proprietary single wire bus between the processor and the chipset or other health monitoring device.
 At this time the digital thermal sensor is the only data being transmitted.
 For an overview of the PECI interface see PECI Feature Set Overview.
-For additional information on the PECI see the Intel[®] CoreTM2 Duo Extreme Processor X6800 and Intel[®] CoreTM2 Duo Desktop Processor E6000 and E4000 Sequence Datasheet.
+For additional information on the PECI see the processor datasheet.

 The PECI bus is available on pin G5 of the LGA 775 socket.
-Starting with the Intel ICH8 IO Controller Hub has integrated a PECI host controller.
-The PECI interface and the Manageability Engine, embedded in the Intel 965 Express chipset family, are key elements to the Intel® Quiet System Technology (Intel® QST), see Chapter 7 and the Intel® Quiet System Technology Configuration and Tuning Manual.
+Intel chipsets beginning with the ICH8 have included PECI host controller.
+The PECI interface and the Manageability Engine are key elements to the Intel® Quiet System Technology (Intel® QST), see Chapter 6 and the Intel® Quiet System Technology (Intel® QST) Configuration and Tuning Manual.